merry, merry!

 the logging operation - april 2007

-large loblolly pines cut down - they were close to 70' tall. they aren't pretty pines like in colorado - the bottom limbs are probably 25-30' off the ground so they are kind of funny looking. and because the wood is so soft, they are not exactly stable trees. they are the first to go in a bad storm and then they take the hardwoods with them. we still have many of them.
+we had a number of large loblolly pines cut down - they were close to 70' tall. they aren't pretty pines like in colorado - the bottom limbs are probably 25-30' off the ground so they are kind of funny looking. and because the wood is so soft, they are not exactly stable trees. they are the first to go in a bad storm and then they take the hardwoods with them. we still have many of them.

 unfortunately we also had to cut some hardwoods when clearing the area. i felt bad about that. but they were pretty scrappy trees - didn't get much light with all the loblolly pines hogging the sunlight.